josemss/Covid19/README.md

 ## CUBIC SPLINES

-Since April 5, I propose this new model to predict the number of deaths, since the SIR and regression models seem to make bigger mistakes in their predictions.
+Since April 5, I propose this new model to predict the number of deaths, cause the SIR and Regression models seem to make bigger mistakes in their predictions.

 It is based on interpolation with cubic splines.
 See